 - Violent crimes including assault, battery and murder.

-If you do a criminal records check, usually will not discover if they has had any:
+If you do a criminal records check, usually will not discover if they have had any:

 - Drivers license suspended or revoked.